aviid/PoetShow/README.md

 # Poet Show

-A simple firebase program to demostrate the use of firebase with vanilla javascript, html and csss (Bootstrap)
+A simple firebase application to demostrate the use of firebase with vanilla javascript, html and csss (Bootstrap)

 ## Codes

-The code are very easy to understand and will help you understand firebase auth properly.
+The codes are very easy to understand and will help you understand firebase auth properly.

 ```bash
 git clone https://github.com/aviid/PoetShow.git